Ozone: Ground-level ozone

-Low level ozone in urban areas
+Ground-level ozone in urban areas

 Certain examples of cities with elevated ozone readings are Denver, Colorado; Houston, Texas; and Mexico City, Mexico.
 Houston has a reading of around 41 nmol/mol, while Mexico City is far more hazardous, with a reading of about 125 nmol/mol.

-Low level ozone, or tropospheric ozone, is the most concerning type of ozone pollution in urban areas and is increasing in general.
-Ozone pollution in urban areas affects denser populations, and is worsened by high populations of vehicles, which emit pollutants NO2 and VOCs, the main contributors to problematic ozone levels.
+Ground-level ozone, or tropospheric ozone, is the most concerning type of ozone pollution in urban areas and is increasing in general.
+Ozone pollution in urban areas affects denser populations, and is worsened by high populations of vehicles, which emit NO2 and volatile organic compounds (VOCs), the main pollutants contributing to problematic ozone levels.
 Ozone pollution in urban areas is especially concerning with increasing temperatures, raising heat-related mortality during heat waves.
 During heat waves in urban areas, ground level ozone pollution can be 20% higher than usual.
-Ozone pollution in urban areas reaches higher levels of exceedance in the summer and autumn, which may be explained by weather patterns and traffic patterns.
+Ozone pollution in urban areas reaches higher levels of exceedance in the summer and autumn, which may be explained by patterns of weather and traffic.
 People experiencing poverty are more affected by pollution in general, even though these populations are less likely to be contributing to pollution levels.

-As mentioned above, Denver, Colorado, is one of the many cities in the United States that have high amounts of ozone.
-According to the American Lung Association, the Denver-Aurora area is the 14th most ozone-polluted area in the United States.
-The problem of high ozone levels is not new to this area.
-In 2004, "the US Environmental Protection Agency designated the Denver Metro/North Front Range (Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, Jefferson, and parts of Larimer and Weld counties) as nonattainment for the 1997 8-hour ozone standard", but later deferred this nonattainment status until 2007.
-The nonattainment standard indicates that an area does not meet the EPA's air quality standards.
+As mentioned above, Denver, Colorado, is one of the many cities in the U.S. that have high amounts of ozone.
+According to the American Lung Association, the Denver–Aurora area is the 14th most ozone-polluted area in the U.S. The problem of high ozone levels is not new to this area.
+In 2004, the EPA allotted the Denver Metro/North Front Range as non-attainment areas per 1997's 8-hour ozone standard, but later deferred this status until 2007.
+The non-attainment standard indicates that an area does not meet the EPA's air quality standards.
 The Colorado Ozone Action Plan was created in response, and numerous changes were implemented from this plan.
 The first major change was that car emission testing was expanded across the state to more counties that did not previously mandate emissions testing, like areas of Larimer and Weld County.
-There have also been changes made to decrease Nitrogen Oxides (NOx) and Volatile Organic Compound (VOC) emissions, which should help lower ozone levels.
+There have also been changes made to decrease emissions of nitrogen oxides (NOx) and VOCs, which should help lower ozone levels.